asaashraf/bustub/README.md

 You will create a private copy of the CSCI 5817 BusTub repository under your own GitHub account.

+Before continuing, make sure GitHub SSH access is configured on your computer.
+If it is not, complete the **GitHub SSH Setup** section below first.

-## 1. Create an empty private GitHub repository
+## 1. Create an Empty Private GitHub Repository

 Create a new repository under your GitHub account.